aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/shape-options/read-color-of-shape-s-glow-effect/_index.md

 ## Possible Usage Scenarios

-If you want to read the color of the glow effect of any shape, then please use the [**Shape.getColor()**](https://reference.aspose.com/cells/nodejs-cpp/gloweffect/#getColor--) property.
-It will help you find the various properties relating to the color of the glow effect of the shape.
+If you want to read the color of the glow effect of any shape, please use the [**Shape.getColor()**](https://reference.aspose.com/cells/nodejs-cpp/gloweffect/#getColor--) property.
+It provides access to various properties related to the color of the shape's glow effect.

 ## Read Color of the Glow Effect of Shape